Sleep Checklist

 Get regular physical activity

-Physical exertion has been shown to improve mood and sleep.
+Exercise has been shown to promote sleep and improve mood.

 Outdoor exposure to sunlight